-THIS IS NOT FOOTBALL but a slower, reduced risk derivative aimed at older players.
+THIS IS NOT FOOTBALL but a slower, reduced risk derivative aimed at older players for exercise and enjoyment.

 We are carrying forward the walking football initiative facilitated by Age UK Tameside and although our ‘Badgers’ form the competitive element at Over 70 level we’re primarily concerned with internal games.
 We will play friendly games with other teams from time to time.

 The over 70’s team were founder members of the Greater Manchester Walking Football League at Heywood Sports Village.

 STOP PRESS: MALE RECRUITMENT NOW LIMTED TO THOSE AGED SIXTY PLUS FROM 1/12/20

 We are on our superb synthetic pitch for five hours a week.
 Tuesday from ten am. it's 'Over 68' hour plus and then from just after eleven am. the 'Unders' get their game.
 All players are over fifty years of age.
 Average age is 67.
 The games are fairly competitive but the ethos of our group is based on enjoyment.
 Any ego's are left at home and as a mixed ability group we tend to play with smiles on our faces most of the time although foul weather can challenge that.
 All weather pitch, all weather players.
 And though results matter, they are not important.
 We finish with a cup of tea or coffee (outdoors at the moment) and generally put the world to rights.

 Men in their mid-sixties (65) and over , and women over 35 years of age attend our Thursday session imaginatively called ‘DENTON THURSDAY’ .
 This is a mixed gender session.
 Women over the age of 35 are welcomed but to be honest, as most women WALK, and play within the rules and in the interests of increasing female participation, we’ll consider women of any age really.